-Guelph is home to 27 unique neighbourhoods.
-Popular neighbourhoods include Hanlon Industrial Park, with 61 active real estate listings, South, with 54 active real estate listings, and TBD1, with 54 active real estate listings.
+Guelph is home to 28 unique neighbourhoods.
+Popular neighbourhoods include Hanlon Industrial Park, with 69 active real estate listings, Hanlon Creek, with 39 active real estate listings, and South, with 30 active real estate listings.

 Residents of the City of Guelph are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 1.202%.

 See below for provincial land transfer tax rates.

 |$0 - $55,000||0.5%|